-Full-time tenured or tenure-track faculty members who have completed five full years of employment and continue to work full time are eligible to receive a tuition benefit for their IRS-declared dependent sons or daughters.6 This benefit consists of tuition for full-time undergraduate study at another institution or one half of Wellesley's tuition, whichever is less, effective the start of the academic year following five full years of continuous employment.
+Full-time tenured or tenure-track faculty members who have completed five full years of employment and continue to work full time are eligible to receive a tuition benefit for their IRS-declared dependent sons or daughters.
+This benefit consists of tuition for full-time undergraduate study at another institution or one half of Wellesley's tuition, whichever is less, effective the start of the academic year following five full years of continuous employment.
+The grant will pay tuition only, less any scholarships or other grants applied to the tuition.
 Only one grant per dependent per year may be paid.
 Grants are limited to eight semesters (four academic years).
 Tuition grants may be treated as compensation and be subject to taxation.